owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] can see space without accepting
 - [ ] change image and description
 - [ ] can upload file/folder and create file and folder
-- [ ] cannot create resource sharing and space sharing
+- [ ] can create resource but cannot share space or space resource
 - [ ] can see deleted files and can restore files from trash
 - [ ] cannot disable space